ozguryazilimas/wp-peyton_list/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.13.1 =
+* Fixed a minor conflict with "Advanced Flat Rate Shipping For WooCommerce" that caused several of its submenu items that are supposed to be hidden to become visible.
+* Fixed a potential "access denied" error caused by misidentification of the current menu item when the current URL represents a hidden menu item that's no longer part of the admin menu.
+* Added a new filter: "admin_menu_editor-menu_url_blacklist".
+Other plugins that create hidden menu items can use this filter to prevent those hidden items from showing up when Admin Menu Editor is activated.
+The filter receives an associative array.
+The array keys are relative admin menu URLs and the values can be either `true` (always hide the menu item) or "submenu" (hide only if it's a submenu item).

 = 1.13 =
 * Added a way to control access to specific posts and pages.
 The new "Content Permissions" box in the post editor lets you choose which roles will be able to see a post.
 It also has an "Advanced" tab where you can enable or disable individual permissions like read/edit/delete for each role.
 Finally, you can control what happens when someone who doesn't have permission tries to view a post: you can replace the post content with something else, show a custom error, simulate a "404 Not Found" error, or redirect the user to a custom URL.